 The Anne Beadell Highway is an outback track travelling through extremely remote desert areas of Western Australia and South Australia.
 It stretches some 1,350 kilometres from Laverton in WA through to Coober Pedy in SA.
-The track is not a conventional highway as you may of guessed, being made up of sand, clay and red dirt, and whilst it is not for the inexperienced 4WD driver, the rewards are plentiful.
-The scenery en route is iconic, demonstrating the remoteness and vast wilderness that attracts people to the Australian Outback, while the landscape itself is astounding as it changes from clay pans to salt lakes to red sand dunes.
+The track is not a conventional highway as you may of guessed, being made up of sand, clay and red dirt.
+It is also not for the inexperienced 4WD driver, however, the rewards are plentiful.
+The scenery en route is iconic, demonstrating the remoteness and vast wilderness that attracts people to the Australian Outback.
+The landscape itself is astounding as it changes from clay pans to salt lakes to red sand dunes.

 There is but a single roadhouse along the entirety of the track; the Ilkurlka Roadhouse, considered to be one of the most remote roadhouses in the country.
-You will also find the Yeo Homestead and Mamungari Conservation Park (a UNESCO World Biosphere Reserve with minimal main road access and permits required for travel).
-Also keep an eye out for the abandoned Emu Field, the first Australian atomic test site chosen by the British in 1946, which is safe for temporary visitors.
+You will also find the Yeo Homestead and Mamungari Conservation Park (a UNESCO World Biosphere Reserve with minimal main road access and permits restricted).
+Also keep an eye out for the abandoned Emu Field, the first Australian atomic test site chosen by the British in 1946.
+This site is now safe for temporary visitors.